barbosafausto/dotfiles/README.md

 ## Polybar

-Copy the original config file (created upon the polybar installation) from /etc/polybar/config.ini to ~/.config/polybar/config.
+Copy the original config file (created upon the polybar installation) from `/etc/polybar/config.ini` to `~/.config/polybar/config`.
-Also, install `yad` for the pop-up calendar.
+Also, install yad for the pop-up calendar.